dmsul/site-source/content/pages/code.rst

 cyvincenty
 ----------

+:code:`cyvincenty` (`code and documentation
-`cyvincenty <https://github.com/dmsul/cyvincenty>`_ is a very fast Cython (Python and C pidgin) implementation of Vincenty's distance formula.
+<https://github.com/dmsul/cyvincenty>`__) is a very fast Cython (Python and C
+pidgin) implementation of Vincenty's distance formula.

 Stata syntax for Vim
 --------------------

+:code:`vim-stata` (`code and documentation
-`vim-stata <https://github.com/dmsul/vim-stata>`_ is an extension of the Stata syntax package that comes with Vim.
+<https://github.com/dmsul/vim-stata>`__) is an extension of the Stata syntax
+package that comes with Vim.
 It covers more commands and situation and also includes some minimal folding.
 It can be installed using Pathogen, VimPlug, etc.

 Tutorials
 ---------